opencasestudies/ocs-bp-right-to-carry/README.md

 article, however **we do not try to recreate them**, instead we perform simplified analyses to allow us to focus on multicolinearity.

-Therefore we use a subset of the explanatory variables used by each article including: 1) Data about state demographics in terms of population compositions for age, sex, race, as well as overall population values from the US Census Bureau:
+Therefore we use a subset of the **explanatory variables** used by each article including:

+1. Data about state demographics in terms of population compositions for age, sex, race, as well as overall population values from the US Census Bureau:

 <table>
 <colgroup>